Lakers Pay Tribute to Kobe Bryant on Championship Rings With Special Black Mamba Symbol - E! Online

-The Los Angeles Lakers are continuing to recognize Kobe Bryant's role in inspiring the team's special season by incorporating his memory into the design of their championship rings.
+The Los Angeles Lakers continue to recognize Kobe Bryant's role in inspiring the team's special season by incorporating his memory into the design of their championship rings.

 In addition, the rings feature a removable top that reveals tiny versions of all the jerseys that the team has retired.
 At the bottom of this display are jerseys with numbers "8" and "24," representing the two numbers worn as a Laker by the five-time NBA champion who died in a January helicopter crash along with his 13-year-old daughter, Gianna Bryant.